RalfZimmermannSDU/RiemannStiefelLog/Stiefel_log_general_metric/SciPy/README.txt

 To this end, go to the subfolder "C_matrix_ops_swig" and follow the instructions given in "README_SWIG.txt".

+!Consider doing this: It is easily done and the speed-up is significant!

 For theoretical background and description of the algorithms, see

 R. Zimmermann, K. H\"uper.